openshift/hypershift/docs/content/how-to/aws/troubleshooting/troubleshooting-disaster-recovery.md

 **Cause:** This issue happens when the Hypershift operator is down and the Hosted Cluster controller cannot handle the modifications in the objects which belong to it.

-### The nodes cannot join the new Hosted Cluster and stay in the older one
+## The nodes cannot join the new Hosted Cluster and stay in the older one

-We have 2 paths to follow and depends if [this code](https://github.com/openshift/hypershift/pull/2265) is in your Hypershift Operator.
+We have 2 paths to follow, and it depends on if [this code](https://github.com/openshift/hypershift/pull/2265) is in your Hypershift Operator.

-#### The PR is merged and my Hypershift Operator has that code running
+### The PR is merged and my Hypershift Operator has that code running

 If that's the case, you need to make sure your Hosted Cluster is paused:
 ```